FLEXIBLE ENROLLMENT OPTIONS

 - Understand the alternative pharmaceutical options (including oral, topical)

-- Appreciate non-pharmaceutical options to treat acute and chronic pain.
+- Appreciate non-pharmaceutical options to treat acute and chronic pain

 - Understand the importance of the proper drug being prescribed given an individual’s circumstances and risk profile, the pain contract, and doctor-patient communication

-Non-Discrimination Policy All continuing education activities follow the WesternU Non-Discrimination, Anti-Harassment and Non-Retaliation policy.
+All continuing education activities follow the WesternU Non-Discrimination, Anti-Harassment and Non-Retaliation policy.
 Any person on the planning committee, instructors, staff, registrants, and attendees are agents of WesternU, thus the policy applies to these aforementioned categories of people to provide a safe environment that promotes educational activities.

-Refund Policy: No refunds will be given for non-attendance due to asynchronous delivery.
+No refunds will be given for non-attendance due to asynchronous delivery.
 Refunds are issued on a prorated basis based on course completion.
 No refunds are available after more than 75% of the course is completed or after CME credit is claimed.

 * This activity has been planned and implemented in accordance with the standards and requirements for approval of providers of continuing education in podiatric medicine.
 Western University of Health Sciences College of Podiatric Medicine (WesternU CPM) is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
-WesternU CPM has approved this activity for a maximum of 1.5 continuing education contact hours (CECH) for any one fiscal cycle.
+WesternU CPM has approved this activity for a maximum of 0.5 continuing education contact hours (CECH) for any one fiscal cycle.

 * This course was developed, and its content authored, by Western University of Health Sciences College of Podiatric Medicine faculty.